csvw/CNN-Numpy-Implementation/README.md

 # CNN-Numpy-Implementation
 Manually implemented a convolutional neural network without using modern libraries such as pytorch and tensorflow.
-In other words, I built a neural network from scratch which involved implementing both forward and backpropagation.
-I coded backpropagation by hand, manually implementing the partial derivatives of every layer using numpy.
+This involved implementing both forward and backpropagation by hand.
+I manually implementing the partial derivatives of every layer using numpy.
 An example of the equations I utilized can be found here.

 Bendersky, E. (October 28, 2016).
 The Softmax function and its derivative.
 Retrieved from https://eli.thegreenplace.net/2016/the-softmax-function-and-its-derivative/